ApteryxXYZ/Day-Log/README.md

 # Write

-Write something to the logs, customizable with options.
+Writes something to the logs, customizable with options.

 ### Usage